 Where the outcome is either option 2 or 3 the employee can withdraw their request on or before the 15th day after the request was originally made and it will not count as one of their three requests.
 If the employee does not withdraw their request, they must take the total amount of leave they had requested in one continuous block.
-The employee can choose when this leave period will begin within 19 days (i.e. 5 days after the 14th day) of the date the request was given to the employee but it cannot start sooner than the initially requested start date.
-If the employee does not request an alternative start date within the 19 day period, the leave will begin on the starting date stated in the original request.
+The employee can choose when this leave period will begin within 19 days (i.e. 5 days after the 14th day) of the date the request was given to the employee does not request an alternative start date within the 19 day period, the leave will begin on the starting date stated in the original request.

-8.7 Right to retain a job
+9.7 Right to retain a job